analyticascent/confounder/README.md

 **3. Account for Confounders:** Any additional variables that may distort how X appears to cause Y need to be accounted for.
 This is a common failure among studies, yet easy to infer the absence of - hence the project name.

 **4. Acknowledge Trade-Offs:** A trade-off can be thought of as another Y variable.
-Example - requiring cars to have tank-like durability (X) may reduce driver deaths (Y), but it may lead to higher costs that prevent them from getting produced at all.
+Example - staying up late (X) may give your more time to study (Y), but that benefit could be offset from being exhuasted in class the next day.

 **5. Use Time Series Analysis:** Does X influence Y, or could it be the other way around?
 Time series analysis (seeing whether changes in one variable come before another) can help answer this question.